Last updated Mar. 3, 2023 by Charles Zemub

 Streaming services like Netflix, Hulu, and Amazon Prime Video have thousands of shows and movies available anytime.
 You can also subscribe to premium channels like HBO Now and Showtime, which offer original programming unavailable on regular cable networks.

 The answer depends on where you live.
 If you’re in a city where the same company owns the local channels as the cable provider, you’ll likely be able to get local channels through that service.
-But if different companies serve your area, you may not be able to watch local channels online.
+But if different companies serve your area, you may be unable to watch local channels online.

 You can get local channels without cable, which is legal and more cost-effective.